 Testing the WIO Terminal

-For programming, we have multiple options, the usual ones in a device that moves within the Arduino ecosystem.
+For programming, we have multiple options, the usual ones for a device that moves within the Arduino ecosystem.

-These include ‘Wiring’ (C++), MicroPython, and ArdyPy (a development of Seeed Studio to program in Python from the Arduino environment).
-All of this is well documented in the project’s Getting Started Guide.
+These include ‘Wiring’ (C++), MicroPython, and ArdyPy (a Seeed Studio’s own development for programming in Python from the Arduino environment).
+All of this is quite well documented in the Project’s Getting Started Guide.

-For example, to program the Wio Terminal as a “normal Arduino” from the Arduino IDE, we simply have to add the following URL to the board manager.
+For example, to program the Wio Terminal as a “normal Arduino” from the Arduino IDE, we simply need to add the following URL to the board manager.

 Next, we go to the board manager and add the “Seed SAMD Boards” family.

 After installing the board definition, we can select it and start programming.
-For example, we are going to make a simple example program to check that everything works correctly.
+For example, let’s make a simple example program to check that everything works correctly.

 #include <TFT_eSPI.h>